 t = Elapsed time, minutes

-The ozone dose that effects disinfection in the wastewater was calculated as the product of average ozone concentration in the second and third contact zones times the duration of contact, Equation 10.
+The ozone dose that affects disinfection in the wastewater was calculated as the product of average ozone concentration in the second and third contact zones times the duration of contact (Equation 10).
 No disinfection was assumed to occur in zone one due to instantaneous demand.
 The required ozone dose was divided by an 85 percent transfer efficiency to calculate the quantity of ozone that must be generated on-site (Summerfelt 2003).